josno/pokedex-challenge/TestSolution.md

 :white_check_mark: An interface for searching for a Pokemon by name

-:white_check_mark: Not included in the GUI sample, must provide a creative solution
+- Not included in the GUI sample, must provide a creative solution

 ### My approach